 Register to Vote

 You can register to vote at the Georgia Department of Driver Services when you get your driver’s license.
-To vote in Georgia, you must be a United States citizen, 18 years or older on Election Day, legal resident of a Georgia county, no felony conviction, and not been judged to be mentally incompetent.
+To vote in Georgia, you must be a United States citizen, 18 years or older on Election Day, legal resident of a Georgia county, no felony conviction, and not been judged to be mentally incompetent. dds.georgia.gov/

 The most popular form of transportation in East Cobb is by car.
-Parking is plentiful and roads are generally very well maintained.
+Parking is plentiful and roads are generally well maintained.
 If you do not have a car, you can use services like Uber, Lyft, Taxis, or public transportation.
 East Cobb is serviced by CCT (Cobb Community Transit) bus lines.
-If you are interested in going to Atlanta or other areas near Marietta, but out of Cobb County, you can take CCT to a transfer station at MARTA (Metropolitan Atlanta Rapid Transit Authority).
+If you are interested in going to Atlanta or other areas near Marietta, but outside of Cobb County, you can take CCT to a transfer station at MARTA (Metropolitan Atlanta Rapid Transit Authority).
 MARTA is the public transportation system for Metro Atlanta and uses both buses and trains.
 To transfer onto MARTA, you can take CCT to a MARTA station and you are only charged once for the CCT fare.
 There is no transfer fee when going from CCT to MARTA.
-With CCT, there is no service on Sundays and some holidays, including New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
-Please visit the public transportation websites for information on routes, fares, maps, and other information:
+With CCT, there is limited service on Sundays and some holidays, including New Years Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+Please visit the public transportation websites for the latest information on routes, fares, maps, and other info: